wayne-mj/getversion/Readme.md

 ## Get Version

+### Update

+The default behavior has been changed to return the version without the 'v' prefix.
+This is to align with the default behavior of the Github Actions that I have been using.

 A small attempt to write a custom Github Action to return the version of my releases as I build them.

 *Essentially* a learning exercise in NodeJS, Github Actions, and can I do it.